-Because of the length of time, it takes for the flavours to infuse into the alcohol.
-Why not make a batch now.
+Because of the length of time it takes for the flavours to infuse into the alcohol, why not make a batch now.
+In 6 - 8 months time, or longer if you can bear to wait that length of time you will have the best flavoured vanilla extract.

 A little patience is needed while you wait for the flavours to brew.
 But it'll be worth the wait.
-Once you've used the contents of the first bottle, you'll be able to top it up with more vodka and additional Vanilla Pods.
+TIP: Once you've used the contents of the first bottle, DO NOT throw the old pods away, keep them in the bottle, you'll be able to top it up with more vodka and additional Vanilla Pods.
 It'll mature while you're using the second bottle.
 Although between now and then, I'll probably have more bottles maturing so that I have an uninterrupted supply.

 - Madagascar Vanilla